-Weather Service's Commercial Data Buys portfolio, which has evolved into the largest commercial data program in NOAA and its primary program for purchase of commercial weather data from a wide variety of ground-based observing systems and technologies, including in situ and remote sensing systems in a wide variety of geographic domains.
+- The National Mesonet Program in the National Weather Service's Commercial Data Buys portfolio, which has evolved into the largest commercial data program in NOAA and its primary program for purchase of commercial weather data from a wide variety of ground, air, and marine-based observing systems and technologies, including in situ and remote sensing systems in a wide variety of geographic domains. - NESDIS' Commercial Data Program, which is NOAA's primary program for the purchase of space-based commercial weather data.
+This program routinely purchases space-based radio occultation data for assimilation into weather forecasting systems and also pilots new commercial technologies to determine the potential impact of proposed observing systems on analyses and forecasts.